riship-dev/Data-Structures-and-Algorithms/section11_linkedList/193_deleteNodeLL/193_deleteNodeLL.md

 }
 ```

 - Finally, the node stored in `temporary` is deleted using the `delete` keyword.
-This frees up the memory occupied by the node being deleted, preventing memory leaks.
+This frees up the memory occupied by the node being deleted.

-This way, the function deletes a node at the specified index in the linked list while handling cases where the list is empty or the index is out of bounds.
+This way, the function deletes a node at the specified index in the linked list while handling cases where the list is empty, the index is out of bounds, or the deletion is at the head of the list.